The Beech Grove: Hagenbuch Family Newsletter

 That first newsletter in March of 1982 started with a few paragraphs explaining why I was naming the newsletter The Beech Grove and several paragraphs explaining the goal of the newsletter, price, and some personal information about myself.

-The newsletter went through several transitions as I became a family man with 3 children, got involved in 18th century reenacting, and purchased a new home (just a few of the responsibilities that got in the way of spending time on the newsletter and genealogy).
+The newsletter went through several transitions as I became a family man with three children, got involved in 18th-century reenacting, and purchased a new home.
+(These were just a few of the responsibilities that got in the way of spending time on the newsletter and genealogy.)

-By 1988 I decided to reduce the publication of the newsletter to twice each year.
-I also had cousin Diane Brosious help out as editor (granddaughter of Bernice Bogart mentioned above) and asked other relatives to help out with writing articles (i.e. cousin Will Mangold).
+By 1988, I decided to reduce the publication of the newsletter to twice each year.
+I also had cousin Diane Brosius (granddaughter of Bernice [Hagenbuch] Bogart mentioned above) help out as editor and asked other relatives to assist with writing articles (i.e. cousin Will Mangold).

-But, by 1992 with less time to spend on genealogy and the subscription rate lowering, I decided to put The Beech Grove to bed and basically stop the work I had done in contacting Hagenbuchs to trace their family lines, the work of filling out family charts, and the research involved with census records.
+But, by 1992 with less time to spend on genealogy and the subscription rate decreasing, I decided to put The Beech Grove to bed.
+Basically, I stopped the work of contacting Hagenbuchs to trace their family lines, the work of filling out family charts, and the research involved with census records.

 The Beech Grove was very successful during its 11 year run.
-It reached many different branches of Andreas Hagenbuch’s family, as the subscribers were descendants of most of his 12 children (4 males and 8 females).
+It reached many different branches of Andreas Hagenbuch’s family, as the subscribers were descendants of most of his 12 children (five males and seven females).
 Between the years 1986 and 1990 there were 141 different subscribers.
-These not only included relatives, but also 5 genealogical libraries.
+These not only included relatives, but also five genealogical libraries.

 Now, one could say that The Beech Grove has come back in the form of Hagenbuch.org, thanks to my son Andrew’s interest in our family history, the rise of the computer age, and the realization that I have stories, family charts, and research that must be written down or it will be lost.